ihengki17/workshop-fsi/README.md

 ## <a name="step-5"></a>Create Datagen Connectors for Customers
 The next step is to produce sample data using the Datagen Source connector.
 You will create two Datagen Source connectors.
 One connector will send sample customer data to **customers** topic.

 1. First, you will create the connector that will send data to **customers**.
 From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.
-Click on the **CDC Postgresql V2** icon.
+Click on the **Postgres CDC Source V2** icon.

 <div align="center" padding=25px>
     <img src="images/cdc-connector-1.png" width=75% height=75%>